thusoy/salt-states/README.md

    #############################################
    ```

-2) Assume the state is going to be applied to a host with locked down inbound
+2) **Explicitly open up firewalls**.
+Assume the state is going to be applied to
-   and outbound firewall.
-Any networking your state is going to do needs to be
+   a host with locked down inbound and outbound firewall.
+Any networking your
-   explicitly allowed through the firewall, again with a comment saying which
+   state is going to do needs to be explicitly allowed through the firewall,
-   state added the rule:
+   with a comment saying which state added the rule:
     ```
     - dport: 443
     - match: